nschloe/maelstrom/README.md

 ### License

-Maelstrom is published under the GPL3 license.
-See the file COPYING for detailed information.
+Maelstrom is published under the MIT license.
+See the file LICENSE for detailed information.